yGazhala/mail-app/README.md

 - The app connects with a server by AJAX technology and implements creating, reading, updating and deleting user data on the server.

 - The "mail-box" module provides a user interface for searching, creating, reading and deleting emails.
-When the user fills in the email field at the compose form, requiring contacts are being shown automatically by the autocomplete component.
+When the user fills in the email field on the compose form, requiring contacts are being shown automatically by the "md-autocomplete" directive.
 In addition, restoring emails from the trash is also supported.

 - The "contacts" module provides an interface for searching, creating, reading, updating and deleting contacts.